-The scope of the RAISE Center mission includes understanding and enhancing the experiences, engagement, and development of all globally-mobile students.
-A foundational component of engagement is global competence, defined as the ability to interact respectfully and effectively with people from different cultures and backgrounds.
+The scope of the RAISE Center mission encompasses understanding and enhancing the experiences, engagement, and development of all globally-mobile students.
+A foundational component of engagement is global competence, defined as the ability to interact respectfully and effectively with people from diverse cultures and backgrounds.

-The events of 2020 and the rise of the Black Lives Matter movement have clarified that global competence must include an understanding of institutional and systemic racism, of colorism, of power, of nationalism, and of intersectionality.
-To be fully culturally self-aware and able to engage respectfully and effectively across difference, we need an understanding of our situatedness within a country or system that confers advantage and disadvantage based on race as well as gender and sexual orientation.
+The events of 2020 and the rise of the Black Lives Matter movement have highlighted that global competence must include an understanding of institutional and systemic racism, of colorism, of power, of nationalism, and of intersectionality.
+To be fully culturally self-aware and able to engage respectfully and effectively across differences, we must understand our position within a country or system that confers advantage and disadvantage based on race as well as gender and sexual orientation.

 Photo: Hands together